asbjornenge/dux-dispatcher-statestore-connection/README.md

 # dux-dispatcher-statestore-connection

 This is a convenience wrapper for [dux-dispatcher-connection](https://github.com/asbjornenge/dux-dispatcher-connection) and [dux-statestore-api-client](https://github.com/asbjornenge/dux-statestore-api-client) keeping track of dispatcher connection state and querying the statestore for current value on initial connection(s).
-It simplifies building out dux services relying on statestore state.
+It simplifies building out dux services relying on statestore data.

 ## Install